boudesit/LD42/README.md

 # LD42
 I like to code it code it
+Bonjour je suis un read me